jorgecardleitao/private-jets/README.md

 photographed flying or in take-off, landing.

-For example, advance searching for aircraft type `Dassault Falcon 2000` in https://www.danishaircraft.dk yields `OY-CKK(3)`, searching for `OY-CKK` in https://globe.adsbexchange.com results in a match.
+For example, advance searching for aircraft type `Dassault Falcon 2000` in https://www.danishaircraft.dk yields `OY-CKK(3)`.
+To corruburate that this is an active aicraft, searching for `OY-CKK` in https://globe.adsbexchange.com results in a match.

 This is stored in [`./src/aircrafts.csv`](./src/aircrafts.csv).